jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/Flutter%20Doctor.JPG)

-The flutter Doctor will check if you are ready to start developing in 5 different platforms.
+The flutter Doctor will check if you are ready to start developing in 5 different platforms and if a smartphone is connected.

+**Platform IDEs-**

+- *Microsoft Windows
+- *Android toolchain
+- *Android Studio
+- *IntelliJ
+- *Visual Studio Code

+if you see that any of the section is not checked or has a red x, follow the instuctions provided to install into which ever platoform you wish to develope on.